misha1potapenko/Git/manual.md

 - *git log --graph* - show commits as a tree
 - *git switch -c (new branch)* - if you delite branch and you want to create new branch with all information

+- *git clone* - for clone a repository into a new directory
+- *git pull* - fetch from and integrate with another repository or a local branch

 ![Git](Git.jpg)

-- *git clone* - for clone a repository into a new directory